nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Design Considerations

-* **Alternative 1 (current choice)**: adding time with academic weeks associated
+* **Alternative 1 (current choice)**: adding time with academic weeks associated in input
-    * Pros: Easy to manage for user as the user only needs to focus on the current academic week to track his workload
+    * Pros: Easier to manage for user as user only needs to focus on the current academic week to track his workload
-    * Cons: User might prefer to manage his time spent in totality
+    * Cons: The user might prefer to manage his time spent in totality
-* **Alternative 2**: adding time in totality
+* **Alternative 2**: adding time in totality (without indication of weeks)
-    * Pros: Able to cumulatively add time and manage workload based on overall total time spent.
+    * Pros: Able to cumulatively add time and manage workload based on the overall total time spent.
-    * Cons: May not be useful to know total time spent as workload may be better managed weekly.
+    * Cons: May not be very useful to know total time spent as workload may be better managed weekly.

 ### 4.4 Minus Time <a name="4.4"></a>